Thumb Collateral Ligament Injury

 To assist the thumb regain its strength, flexibility, and range of motion, rehabilitation activities could be suggested.
 To guarantee appropriate healing and recovery from thumb collateral ligament damage, it’s critical to adhere to your doctor’s directions and show up for all suggested appointments.

-Strong, fibrous fibers called ligaments typically connect bones to one another.
+Strong, fibrous fibers called ligaments typically connect bones.
 The thumb’s ligaments help keep the bones in their proper positions while enabling joint motion.

+Sprains occur when the ligament is overextended and prolonged, which can also cause small, partial tears in the fibers that support the ligament.
 However, the ligament remains intact.
 It is possible for ligaments to tear entirely, either in the middle or at one or more ends, where the ligament may separate from the bone.
-A tiny piece of bone may be taken with the ligament if it tears entirely out of its insertion.

 Clinical Relevant Anatomy: